davidfrantz/force/docs/source/policy/development.rst

 The software has emerged from my PhD research at Trier University, supervised by Prof. Dr. Joachim Hill, `online available <http://ubt.opus.hbz-nrw. de/volltexte/2017/1046/pdf/frantz_phd.pdf>`_.

 Many people have contributed to FORCE in one way or the other.
 Most prominently, these people are all the co-authors on the :ref:`refs` that are related to FORCE.
 Less prominantly, but not less important, these are many of my previous and current colleagues at the `ERSG <https://www.uni-trier.de/index.php?id=2601&L=2>`_ and `EOL <https://www.geographie.hu-berlin.de/en/professorships/eol/people>`_ labs that have shaped the development of FORCE through our collaborative work and many on- or off-topic discussion.
+Starting with version 3.0, other people have actively developed code.
+Thanks to Franz Schug for providing the Landscape Metrics module.

 The development has been supported by several research projects: